Dopplenum/EZ-PAY-BACKEND/README.md

 # EZ PAY BACKEND

 This is the backend application for a payment system.
 It provides APIs for user authentication, account management, and fund transfers.
+Full backend features with authentication and follows ACID properties.

 ## Features